Crude Prices Move Higher as OPEC+ Pauses Production Hikes for Q1-2026

-Crude oil prices have support today after OPEC+ on Sunday announced the expected December production hike, but then said production hikes will be halted in Q1.
+Crude oil prices on Monday found support after OPEC+ on Sunday announced the expected December production hike, but then said production hikes will be paused in Q1.

-Crude oil prices also have support today from a Ukrainian drone attack over the weekend that left a Russian oil tanker ablaze and damaged oil port facilities in a Black Sea port.
-Oil prices also have support on recent reports that the US military may be on the verge of launching military strikes on Venezuela, which is the world's 12th largest oil producer.
+Crude oil prices also had support Monday from a Ukrainian drone attack over the weekend that left a Russian oil tanker ablaze and damaged oil port facilities in a Black Sea port.
+Oil prices also had support on recent reports that the US military may be on the verge of launching military strikes on Venezuela, which is the world's 12th largest oil producer.

 OPEC+ at its meeting on Sunday announced that members will raise production by 137,000 bpd for December but will then pause the production hikes in Q1-2026 due to the emerging global oil surplus.
 The IEA in mid-October forecasted a record global oil surplus of 4.0 million bpd for 2026.
 OPEC+ is trying to restore all of the 2.2 million bpd production cut it made in early 2024, but still has another 1.2 million bpd of production left to restore.
 OPEC's September crude production rose by +400,000 bpd to 29.05 million bpd, the highest in 2.5 years.